What is peripheral vascular disease?

 The main goals for PVD treatment are to control the peripheral vascular disease symptoms and stop the progression of the disease to lower the risk for heart attack, stroke and other complications.

 Treatment plans for patients will be determined by their care team based on age, medical history, type and stage of peripheral vascular disease and personal preferences.
-Options may include:
+Peripheral vascular disease treatment options may include: